Psychology (PSYC)

 PSYC 481 Computers in Psychological Res 4 Credit Hours

 An introduction to the use of computers in data analysis and psychological research.
-Students will receive training in computer programming using SPSSPC and other software packages.
+Students will receive training in computer programming using SPSS and other software packages.
 Topics will include: correlation, regression, analysis of variance, and several multivariate techniques.
 (YR).

 Prerequisite(s): PSYC 381